stsaz/phiola/README.md

 * `src/phiola.h` describes all interfaces implemented either by phiola Core or dynamic modules
 * `android/phiola/src/main/java/com/github/stsaz/phiola/Phiola.java` is a Java interface
-* `src/track.h` is needed if you want to write your own module
+* `src/track.h` contains internal declarations for a phiola track, and you'll need it only if you want to write your own filter

 ## External Libraries

-phiola uses modified versions of these third party libraries: libALAC, libfdk-aac, libFLAC, libMAC, libmpg123, libmpc, libogg, libopus, libvorbisenc, libvorbis, libwavpack, libsoxr, libzstd, libDynamicAudioNormalizer.
+phiola uses modified versions of these third party libraries: [libALAC](https://github.com/macosforge/alac), [libfdk-aac](https://github.com/mstorsjo/fdk-aac), [libFLAC](https://github.com/xiph/flac), libMAC, libmpg123, libmpc, libogg, libopus, libvorbisenc, libvorbis, libwavpack, libsoxr, [libzstd](https://github.com/facebook/zstd), [libDynamicAudioNormalizer](https://github.com/lordmulder/DynamicAudioNormalizer).
 And unmodified libraries: libssl & libcrypto.
 Many thanks to their creators for the great work!!!
 Please consider their licenses before commercial use.
 See contents of `alib3/` for more info.

 Additionally: